 This information describes the causes, symptoms, and treatment of de Quervain’s tenosynovitis (da-cur-vains teno-sin-o-vitis).

-- Overuse of the wrist over time.
+- Overuse of the wrist with repetitive movements, such as:

 - Using a hammer